Feyerabend/cc/ch07/addition/functional/cost/README.md

 CPython uses reference counting for immediate reclamation, plus a cyclic garbage collector for objects involved in reference cycles.
 The cyclic GC periodically pauses all threads to collect cycles; this adds unpredictable latency.
-In C with explicit `free`, there is no GC -- deallocation happens exactly when the last reference is dropped.
+In C with explicit `free`, there is no GC--deallocation happens exactly when the last reference is dropped.